Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Introduction

 In this work, we study the problem of setting equilibrium prices faced by a market operator that seeks to satisfy an inelastic customer demand for a commodity by purchasing the required amount from $n$ competing suppliers.
 Crucially, we study this problem in the incomplete information setting when the cost functions of suppliers are private information and thus unknown to the market operator.
 Since traditional centralized methods of setting equilibrium prices are typically not conducive in this incomplete information setting, we consider the problem of learning equilibrium prices over $T$ periods to minimize three performance (regret) metrics: (i) \emph{unmet demand}, (ii) \emph{cost regret}, and (iii) \emph{payment regret}.
 Here unmet demand refers to the cumulative difference between the demand and the total production of the commodity corresponding to an online pricing policy.
 Furthermore, cost regret (payment regret) refers to the difference between the total cost of all suppliers (payment made to all suppliers) corresponding to the online allocation and that of the offline oracle with complete information on suppliers' cost functions.
 For a more thorough discussion of these regret metrics, we refer to Section~\ref{sec:perf-measures}.

-In this incomplete information setting, we investigate the design of online algorithms to set a sequence of prices that achieve sub-linear regret, in the number of periods $T$, on the above three performance metrics.
-To this end, we first consider the setting when suppliers' cost functions are fixed over the $T$ periods and develop algorithms that achieve a regret of $O(\log \log T)$ when the customer demand is constant over time (Section~\ref{sec:fixed-setting}), and $O(\sqrt{T} \log \log T)$ when the demand is variable over time (Section~\ref{sec:vary-demand}), for strongly convex cost functions.
+In this incomplete information setting, we investigate the design of posted-price online algorithms to set a sequence of prices that achieve sub-linear regret, in the number of periods $T$, on the above three performance metrics.
+To this end, we first consider the setting when suppliers' cost functions are fixed over the $T$ periods and develop algorithms that achieve a regret of \ $O(1)$ \ when the customer demand is constant over time (Section~\ref{sec:fixed-setting}), and \ $O(\sqrt{T})$ \ when the demand is variable over time (Section~\ref{sec:vary-demand}), for strongly convex cost functions.
+Notably, our algorithms do not rely on any information on the time horizon $T$ to achieve these regret guarantees.
 To establish these regret guarantees for the three performance metrics, we leverage and combine techniques from parametric optimization and online learning.
-We further demonstrate through an example that if the strong convexity condition on suppliers' cost functions is relaxed, no online algorithm can achieve a sub-linear regret guarantee on all three regret metrics.
+We further demonstrate through an example that if the strong convexity condition on suppliers' cost functions is relaxed, then, in general, no online algorithm can achieve a sub-linear regret guarantee on all three regret metrics.

 Then, we consider the setting when suppliers' cost functions can vary across the $T$ periods (Section~\ref{sec:time-vary-cost-main}) and show that if the operator does not know the process that governs the variation of the cost functions, no online algorithm can achieve sub-linear regret on all three regret metrics.
 Thus, in alignment with real-world markets, e.g., electricity markets, we consider an augmented setting, wherein the market operator has access to some hints (contexts) that, without revealing the complete specification of the cost functions, reflect the change of the cost functions over time.
-In this setting, we propose an algorithm that achieves sub-linear regret on all three performance metrics, where the exact dependence of the regret guarantee on $T$ relies on the statistical properties of the function class that suppliers' cost functions belong to.
+In this setting, we propose a posted-price algorithm that achieves sub-linear regret on all three performance metrics, where the exact dependence of the regret guarantee on $T$ relies on the statistical properties of the function class that suppliers' cost functions belong to.